Permanent residence UK

 Finally, when you put all this together, you can complete the application form with a degree of confidence.

-You will need to provide documents as proof of your legal stay in the UK as part of the application process.
+You must provide documents as proof of your legal stay in the UK as part of the application process.
 These may include:

 • Payslips